 Select phones offer these ergonomic features.
 For example, some handsets offer zoom options that enlarge the display screen characters for better visibility.

-Cost is always a concern, especially for retired seniors with no disposable income.
-Throughout the U.S., many state agencies and local community charities have programs that offer refurbished or recycled cell phones for seniors.
-Also consider prepaid cell phone plans.
+Also note that throughout the U.S., many state agencies and local community charities have programs that offer refurbished or recycled cell phones for seniors.

 Efforts to design phones for the elderly and aging continue especially in Asia and Europe.
 The solutions range from full-blown cell phones to emergency mobile phones.